 Piyasuk is a visual artist.
 Street art from his time in Germany and Switzerland inspired his own creations.
 His work incorporates animals with human reflections asking us to question our relationship with the environment and with all living things.

 Your children may not know what an elephant is in the future.
 We have the same house which is called The Earth.
 They are the reasons for us to take care of each other, animals, and nature.

 Piyasuk is a kindred spirit and I want to share his message.
-I will be spending some time with him next week to learn more about his art and explore the ideas that he raised during his presentation.
+So I hope to spend some time with him to learn more about his art and explore his ideas he raised during his presentation.
 Please look out for that in an upcoming post.